Gujarat CM Bhupendra Bhai Patel Honors Instashield With Best Innovation Technology Award at Gems of Gujarat Awards & Conclave 2023 - www.lokmattimes.com

 Gujarat CM Bhupendra Bhai Patel Honors Instashield With Best Innovation Technology Award at Gems of Gujarat Awards & Conclave 2023

-PNN New Delhi [India], December 22: Instashield, a medtech wellness company, has been recognized for its exceptional contribution to ...
+New Delhi (India), December 25: Instashield, a medtech wellness company, has been recognized for its exceptional contribution to the ...

 The Gems of Gujarat Awards & Conclave serves as a platform to acknowledge and celebrate the outstanding achievements of individuals and organizations across various sectors, contributing significantly to the state’s development.
 Instashield stood out among its peers, earning accolades for its groundbreaking innovations in technology.